Excel VBA Macro Codes: Ready-to-Use Examples

 End Sub

-Just select a range and run this macro and it will highlight top 10 values with the green color.
+Select a range and run this macro to highlight the top 10 values in green using a conditional formatting rule.

 Selection.FormatConditions.AddTop10